 The city will contribute a monthly amount toward group health, dental, and life insurance benefits for each eligible employee and his/her dependents.
+Monthly amounts may be changed by recommendation of the City Administrator and approval of the City Council on an annual basis, through the annual budgeting process.
+Employees may opt-out of insurance all together and will be compensated at a rate of \$350 \$500 per month.

 In accordance with federal health care reform laws and regulations, the city shall offer health insurance benefits to eligible employees and their dependents that work on average or are expected to work thirty (30) or more hours per week or the equivalent of 130 hours or more per month.
-In order to comply with health care reform law while avoiding penalties, part-time employees will be scheduled with business needs and in a manner that ensures positions retain part-time status as intended.
+To comply with health care reform law while avoiding penalties, part-time employees will be scheduled with business needs and in a manner that ensures positions retain part-time status as intended.